thesofproject/sof-docs/developer_guides/debugability/logger/index.rst

    sof-logger -l ldc_file -i trace_dump -o out_file

-- c flag is intented for defining clock value (in MHz) used to format log timestamps.
+- c flag is intended for defining clock value (in MHz) used to format log timestamps.
 By default clock value is set to 19.2 (MHz).
 Below example set clock value to 19.9 (MHz).